coq-community/stalmarck/README.md

 This project is composed of:

-- a Coq proof of correctness of the algorithm, as described in the paper [A Formalization of Stålmarck's Algorithm in Coq][paper-link], published in the proceedings of TPHOLs 2000.
+- A Coq proof of correctness of the algorithm, as described in the paper [A Formalization of Stålmarck's Algorithm in Coq][paper-link], published in the proceedings of TPHOLs 2000.
 - an implementation of the algorithm.
 With respect to the paper, this implementation is completely functional and can be used inside Coq.
-- a reflected Coq tactic `staltac` that uses the extracted code to compute an execution trace; the trace checker is then called inside Coq.
+- A reflected Coq tactic `staltac` that uses the extracted code to compute an execution trace; the trace checker is then called inside Coq.
-- a standalone checker program `stalmarck` which takes as input a formula in textual format and reports whether it could be certifed as a tautology.
+- A standalone checker program `stalmarck` which takes as input a formula in textual format and reports whether it can be certified as a tautology.

 See `algoRun.v` for examples how to use the algorithm inside Coq, and see `StalTac_ex.v` for examples how to use the reflected tactic.